-Some whites, however, have stayed put, either by choice or force of circumstances, finding ways – often quite successfully – in business or (as is the case of many of the elderly) surviving thanks to remittances sent by family members abroad.
+Some whites, however, have stayed put, either by choice or force of circumstances, finding ways – often quite successfully – in business or (as is the case of many of the elderly) surviving thanks to remittances sent by family members who have moved abroad.
 Others, after leaving Zimbabwe, have returned, coming “home” with new skills and capital.
 No one really knows how many white Zimbabweans remain in the country.
 There may be around 20,000 and 30,000 left (down from a peak of 270,000 in the late 1960s), but many others refuse to entirely burn their bridges, maintaining one foot in Zimbabwe and another elsewhere in Southern Africa.

 But while whites are certainly a conspicuous presence within the tourist sector, the bulk of the workers – at all levels – are black.
 Despite Zimbabwe’s many problems, its educational system still functions better than most in Africa, English is universally spoken and, with unemployment so high (by many accounts 80 percent of the population is not in formal work), there’s no shortage of skilled workers.

 You can easily see why tourists are returning.
-Zimbabwe is beautiful and the country is actually much safer than many of its neighbours.
+Zimbabwe is beautiful and the country is actually far safer than many of its neighbours.
 Perhaps because there are still so few visitors, foreigners are made to feel extremely welcome, their presence an economic boon as well as breaking locals’ feeling of isolation.

 There are genuinely no fears of terrorist actions (in contrast, sadly, to Kenya) and although it’s hard to ignore the harsh economic conditions, poverty has not resulted in “no-go areas” (of the kind found in pretty-well all South African cities).